Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 The Air Quality Bureau meets annually with Title V stakeholders to obtain input on the development of the Title V budget and fee.
 Recent legislation (SF 488) directs the Air Quality Bureau to also annually convene stakeholder advisory groups to discuss budgets and fees associated with minor source construction permit applications, major source construction permit applications, and asbestos notifications.
 Discussions regarding fees associated with Title V operating permit applications will be combined with discussions regarding the Title V emissions fee in a Title V Fees Advisory Group.

-Meetings for the Fee Advisory Groups will be held January 5-6, 2016 at:
+Fiscal Year 2018 Meeting for the Fee Advisory Groups will be held January 11, 2017 at:

 DNR Air Quality Bureau